 C - generator output voltage connection: 1 for high, 2 for low.
 Four or six lead generators can only be 1 (high).
 Ten or twelve lead generators connected in series are also 1 (high).
 Ten or twelve lead generators connected in parallel are considered 2 (low voltage).
-Twelve lead generator connected in delta are considered 2 (low voltage).
-Six lead generators connected in delta are still considered 1 (high).
+A twelve lead generator that is connected in a delta configuration is considered 2 (low voltage).
+Six lead generators that are connected in a delta configuration are still considered 1 (high).

-Another method to determine the value for parameter :05 is listed below.
+Another method in order to determine the value for parameter:05 is listed below.

 - 1. Start and run the generator set at full load (available loading). - 2.
-Select and monitor parameter :52 (generator output current). - If the value monitored on parameter :52 is not approximately equal (± 5%) to the actual current on phase "B", then adjust parameter :05 up or down until the current monitored is equal to the actual current.
+Select parameter :52 and monitor parameter :52 (generator output current). - 3.
+If the value monitored on parameter :52 is not approximately equal (± 5%) to the actual current on phase "B", then adjust parameter :05 up or down until the current monitored is equal to the actual current.